microsoft/FeatureManagement-Dotnet/README.md

         .AddFeatureFilter<MySecondCriteriaFilter>();
 ```

-Feature filters are registered by calling `AddFeatureFilter<T>` on the `IFeatureManagementBuilder` returned from `AddFeatureManagement`/`AddScopedFeatureManagement`.
-The feature filters will be registered as the same type as the feature manager.
-For instance, if the feature manager is registered as a singleton, feature filters will also be registered as singletons.
-Feature filters have access to the services that exist within the service collection that was used to add feature flags.
+Feature filters are registered by calling `AddFeatureFilter<T>` on the `IFeatureManagementBuilder` returned from `AddFeatureManagement`.
+These feature filters have access to the services that exist within the service collection that was used to add feature flags.
 Dependency injection can be used to retrieve these services.

 **Note:** When filters are referenced in feature flag settings (e.g. appsettings.json), the _Filter_ part of the type name should be omitted.
 Please refer to the `Filter Alias Attribute` section below for more details.

+**Advanced:** The feature filters will be registered as the same type as the feature manager.
+For instance, if the feature manager is registered as scoped after calling `AddScopedFeatureManagement`, as the consequence, feature filters will also be registered as scoped.

 ### Parameterized Feature Filters